pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 - `ProofRequirementThreshold` = `20 POKT`; selected to a value that is above p95 of all POKT claims
 - `ProofMissingPenalty` = `320 POKT`; calculated via `ProofRequirementThreshold * k` to deter malicious behaviour

-**The question being answered by the distribution**: What is the probability of the network (i.e. the protocol) failing `k` times or less(i.e. handling a normal claim or not catching an attacker) until a single success (i.e. catching an attacker).
+**The question being answered by the distribution**: What is the probability of the protocol trusting (i.e. failing) `k` Claims or less (i.e. handling a normal claim or not catching an attacker) until a single penalty enforcement (i.e. successfully catching an attacker).

 **Answer**: Selecting `k = 16` and `ProofRequirementThreshold = 20 POKT` implies that if an attacker continues submitting claims for `19.99 POKT` or less, they will get caught `99%` of the time, and will be penalized for `320 POKT`.